 Local Health Food Store

 We are fortunate to have a health food store in our small town.
-The store doesn’t have a huge selection and most items are pretty expensive.
+The store doesn’t have a huge selection and most items are higher priced than what you would find in the city.
 But it is nice to have the option when you need something in a pinch.
 I have found grass-fed hamburger at a very good price at our health food store, but I shop elsewhere for the bulk of the groceries that I buy.

 If all else fails…

 There are some items that you just can’t find locally or at the food co-op.
 Sometimes there is a better deal to be had elsewhere.
 While I like my family to eat well, I also like to stay within my grocery budget.
 Shopping around can definitely help you save a few dollars, which do add up!
-Amazon has some good deals as well as Thrive Market.
-Thrive Market has great deals on gluten free flours and mixes, the best that I’ve seen.
+Amazon has some great deals and you can buy quite a few items in bulk, which can help save even more money.